sebbsssss/Quantmind/site-preview.md

-# Alpha Arena - Theme Toggle Preview
+# QuantMind - Theme Toggle Preview

 The site now has a beautiful animated theme toggle that switches between light and dark modes.